JiaweiZhuang/old_cloud_GC/README.md

 Most of the documents on AWS cloud computing are NOT for scientists.
 There are so many computer system jargons.
 It's not like the GEOS-Chem wiki where you can often find useful solutions.
 That means, if you encounter any technical issues, you are likely to get more confused by looking through their documents.
-That's the basic reason why I wrote this tutorial even though they already provide a huge amount of tutorials (for non-scientists) online.
+That's the basic reason why I wrote this tutorial even though AWS already provides a huge amount of tutorials (for non-scientists) online.

 But that's not their fault.
 Although cloud computing is getting popular among the scientific computing community,